brainfurnace/postgresql-9.4-script-centos-7x64/README.md

 # postgresql 9.4 script for Centos 7x64

-# postgresql 9.4 script for centos 6.x64

-For use on a clean CentOS 6.x64 box only.
+For use on a clean CentOS 7.x64 box only.

 This script installs: